 - The free plan only allows you to install a limited number of themes on your website.

 - You are not allowed to upload custom or premium themes and plugins.
 This is because the extensibility of wordpress.com is very limited.

 - Unless you upgrade to Premium and business plans, you cannot add custom CSS.

 - The only way to remove the powered by wordpress.com or blog at WordPress.com is to upgrade to a paid Business plan.

 - There are no provisions for eCommerce website builders and integrated payment gateways.

-- If your site is able to generate a lot of traffic, you may be granted the privilege to advertise with WordAds on request, and share the revenue with them.
+- If your site is able to generate a lot of traffic, you will get the privilege to advertise with WordAds on request, and share the revenue with them.

 With the flexibility and control you get with self-hosted WordPress.org, this is undoubtedly the better option.

-However, if you are just starting and want to see how WordPress works without spending time or money on a host, then check out WordPress.com.
+However, if you are just starting and want to see how WP works without spending time or money on a host, then check out WordPress.com.

 Building your website or blog with wordpress.org makes you absolutely responsible for the hosting and all that comes with it.
 For any serious website owner or blogger, this shouldn’t be a problem.